-- 6.27 Paragraph 163 of the National Planning Policy Framework (2018) requires local planning authorities, when determining planning applications, to ensure flood risk is not increased elsewhere.
+6.27 Paragraph 163 of the National Planning Policy Framework (2018) requires local planning authorities, when determining planning applications, to ensure flood risk is not increased elsewhere.
 Paragraph 165 states major developments should incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate.
-The systems used should: a) take account of advice from the lead local flood authority; b) have appropriate proposed minimum operational standards; c) have maintenance arrangements in place to ensure an acceptable standard of operation for the lifetime of the development; and d) where possible, provide multifunctional benefits. - 6.28 Although the site is in Flood Zone 1 (low risk), it is a major development and a site-specific Flood Risk Assessment (FRA) is therefore required to assess the potential risk of all potential sources of flooding, including surface water flooding, that might arise as a result of development. - 6.29 The applicant has submitted a Flood Risk Assessment and surface water drainage strategy which has been considered by Essex County Council as the Local Lead Flood Authority.
-The County Council has however issued a 'holding objection' as it has not been demonstrated that the outfall pond has sufficient capacity to accommodate the additional surface water flows from the development, without resulting in increased flood risk. - 6.30 Additional information has been submitted but Officers are yet to receive confirmation that this information addresses ECC's requirements.
-It is hoped comments will be received before the Planning Committee meeting, but if not it is recommended by Officers that Members resolve to grant planning permission subject to overcoming this holding objection.
-Whilst this holding objection remains unresolved, the applicant is yet to demonstrate the proposal is in accordance with Paragraphs 163 and 165 of the National Planning Policy
+The systems used should: a) take account of advice from the lead local flood authority; b) have appropriate proposed minimum operational standards; c) have maintenance arrangements in place to ensure an acceptable standard of operation for the lifetime of the development; and d) where possible, provide multifunctional benefits.

+- 6.28 Although the site is in Flood Zone 1 (low risk), it is a major development and a site-specific Flood Risk Assessment (FRA) is therefore required to assess the potential risk of all potential sources of flooding, including surface water flooding, that might arise as a result of development. - 6.29 The applicant has submitted a Flood Risk Assessment and surface water drainage strategy which has been considered by Essex County Council as the Local Lead Flood Authority.

-Framework (2018) and if this cannot be resolved the application should be refused on surface water flooding grounds.
+The initial 'holding objection' was overcome prior to the previous Planning Committee meeting and ECC SUDS have no objection subject to two conditions which are included within the recommendation.